scientific & evidence based holistic programmes

 Experience physical and mental challenges resulting in group success.

-Alternative therapies are provided by our Team to assist our residents in their rehabilitative needs and includes Art Therapy and meditation and shiatsu.
+Alternative therapies are provided by our Team to assist our residents in their rehabilitative needs.
+Art Therapy, yoga, meditation and mindfulness are all a part of our weekly timetable.

 Becoming more aware of the present moment can help us enjoy the world around us more and understand ourselves better.

-When we become more aware of the present moment, we begin to experience afresh things that we have been taking for granted.
+When we become more aware of the present moment, we begin to experience afresh things that we have been taking for granted and a peace and happiness naturally arises from within.

 Dogs have been used in the delivery of therapy since the early twentieth century.